TobiasRitter/anyunit/README.md

 # CleverConvert

-A unit converter app for your Android.
+A unit converter app for Android.

 ## About

 This app lets you comfortably convert values into all common units.
 The project relies on Flutter and Dart.
+It can be downloaded from the Google Play Store at.

 ## Usage

 To convert a value of a certain unit, just type it into the text field an a table with all other common units will appear.
+Units are grouped into the five distinct categories

 ## Dependencies